Govt issues preventive guidelines for essential service staff

-With some of its employees testing positive for coronavirus, the Maharashtra government on Saturday came out with a circular stressing the importance of social distancing, hygiene and wearing of protection gear.
-Some government staff involved in maintenance of essential services in the state have tested positive for the disease, the circular issued by the public health department said.
+The Maharashtra government has issued a circular stressing on the importance of social distancing, hygiene and wearing of protection gear, after some of its employees tested positive for coronavirus.
+The circular issued by the public health department on Saturday said some government staff involved in the maintenance of essential services in the state have tested positive for the disease.

 Avoid putting hand gloves in pockets," the circular said.
-The objects which are touched often, such as door handles and taps, should be disinfected every two-three hours with a liquid containing one percent sodium hypochlorite, it said.
+The objects which are touched often, like door handles and taps, should be disinfected every two-three hours with a liquid containing one per cent sodium hypochlorite, it said.

 "Take bath using soap and water immediately after reaching home if there is no facility to take bath at office or place of duty," the circular said.
 Sanitation, health and police department officials and staff should use personal protection equipment, it said.

 "All officials and staff should not use or handle each other's mobile phones, handkerchiefs, water bottles, glasses, etc," the circular said.
-"All department heads should ensure supply of the personal protection kit, hand gloves, apron, jacket, masks, soap and sanitisers as per requirement, it said.
+"All department heads should ensure supply of the personal protection kit, hand gloves, apron, jacket, masks, soap and sanitisers as per requirement," it added.

 - READ MORE ON: